Regional Progress / Regional Cooperation

 About the Development District

-This voluntary association of local governments is committed to improving the quality of life in Northeast Tennessee.
+An association of local governments is committed to improving the quality of life in Northeast Tennessee.
 Addressing common problems and issues regarding economic development and regional growth is the primary goal of the First Tennessee Development District.
 This goal is accomplished through economic and community development, economic development financing, research and planning, environmental management initiatives, housing activities, human resource evaluation, assessment, and providing services to the elderly and disabled.